colanzio5/xwords/README.md

 ## todos:

--   [ ] Firebase serialization for game state
 -   [ ] Implement session storage for store
 -   [ ] Passwords and sharing for games
 -   [ ] Create new game view